lishiyo/idea-factory-automator/memory-bank/progress.md

   - Ensured proper sanitization of site names for directory usage
   - Updated progress tracking to reflect completion of deployment functionality

+## 2025-05-01
+- Improved Deployment Manager with Direct Netlify API Integration
+  - Refactored deploymentManager.ts to use the Netlify API directly instead of Git
+  - Implemented ZIP-based deployment workflow using archiver package
+  - Added proper error handling and status polling for deployments
+  - Created netlify.toml configuration for correct content type handling
+  - Implemented site creation if no existing site ID is provided
+  - Added deployment status monitoring with polling
+  - Created comprehensive test script with sample site generation
+  - Verified successful deployments to Netlify
+  - Added support for both new and existing Netlify sites
+  - Implemented proper cleanup of temporary ZIP files
+  - Successfully tested end-to-end deployment workflow

 ## Upcoming Milestones
 1. ✅ Project initialization and setup (Completed)
 2. ✅ Configuration and secrets management (Completed)